-I declare under penalty of perjury under the laws of f the State of Georgia that the above information is true and correct.
-I understand that false stateme nts made herein could be subject to the code of student conduct.
+I declare under penalty of perjury under the laws of of the State of Georgia that the above information is true and correct.
+I understand that false statements made herein could be subject to the code of stude conduct.
 (Applicant Signature) (Date)